K. Balachander: Bollywood success and Tamil film career (1981-1999)

 Balachander re-entered the Hindi film industry after Aaina through Ek Duuje Ke Liye in 1981.
 He gave Rati Agnihotri her debut Hindi film with Ek Duje Ke Liye.
 The project was a remake of his own Telugu film Maro Charitra had Kamal Haasan repeating his role as a lead actor.
 The film marked the Bollywood debut of various artists including Kamal Haasan, Madhavi and S. P. Balasubrahmanyam.
 Like the original, Ek Duuje Ke Liye emerged as a major box-office success and earned critical acclaim.
 Balachander received the Filmfare Award for Best Screenplay, apart from two other nominations – for Best Director and Best Story.
-The song "Tere Meere Beach Mein" became so popular, eventually winning a Filmfare Award for Anand Bakshi and a National Film Award for Balasubrahmanyam.
+47 Natkal (1981) traces the adversities of a newlywed Indian woman living with an scurrilous, expatriate husband in a Parisian suburb.

 He made Sindhu Bhairavi (1985), which is about the intellectual collision and subsequent romance between a lofty Carnatic musician and his ardent critic.
-He has worked with a variety of music directors like V.Kumar, M.S.Viswanathan, Ilaiyaraja, Maragathamani, V. S. Narasimhan and A.R.Rahman.
-The actors who were regular in his films in the period 1963 to 1990 were Gemini Ganeshan, Sowcar Janaki, Nagesh, Jayanthi, Sujatha, Saritha, Rajnikanth and Kamal Haasan.

-Later years
+The period starting from the late 1980s till the late 1990s saw Balachander venturing into Television and making a number of Television series including Kai Alavu Manasu, Rail Sneham, Ramany vs Ramany(a.k.a.
+Ramani vs Ramani), Oru Koodai Paasam, Kadhal Pagadai, Premi, Jannal, Kasalavu Nesam, and Anni.
+Like his earlier films, most of his serials focussed on women, and portrayed them as strong personalities.
+Kasalvu Nesam was one of his comedy hits, starring Venu Aravind.
 In 1998, he planned a film titled Thillana Thillana featuring Prashanth, Karthik, Meena and Simran, but the venture failed to develop.

+Later Years (2000-2014)

-His later films include Parthale Paravasam (2001) and Poi (2006).
-In 2003, he produced Thirumalai, which became a turning point in Vijay's career, making him an action hero.
+His later films include Parthale Paravasam (2001) and Poi (2006). he produced Thirumalai (2003), which became a turning point in Vijay's career, making him an action hero.